-Students may view and/or print their mid-semester (if assigned) and final grades by using their BCC WebAdvisor account (see page 28).
+Students may view and/or print their mid-semester (if assigned) and final grades by using their BCC WebAdvisor account or My BCC (see page 31).
 Some faculty assign mid-semester grades to all students in a course.
-Others only assign midsemester grades as a warning to students who are performing at a failing or borderline passing level at mid-semester.
+Others only assign mid-semester grades as a warning to students who are performing at a failing or borderline passing level at mid-semester.
 In addition to being able to access their grades via their WebAdvisor account, these students also receive a mid-term grade report in the mail.
 At the end of each semester, all students are assigned a final grade for each course.
 Students can view and/or print copies of their final grades by using their WebAdvisor account.

-Minimum Cumulative Average (see Grading)
+Minimum Cumulative Average

+(See "Grading," page 22)